|TABLE OF CONTENTS|

 Payments made for educational assistance (e.g., scholarships, fellowships, and student aid costs) may not be paid from NIH research grant funds even when they would appear to benefit the research project.

 |Fringe Benefits / Insurance||

 Allowable.
 Insurance usually is treated as an F&A cost.
 In certain situations, however, where special insurance is required as a condition of the grant because of risks peculiar to the project, the premium may be charged as a direct cost if doing so is consistent with organizational policy.
 Medical liability (malpractice) insurance is an allowable cost of research programs at all types of recipients only if the research involves human subjects.
-If so, the insurance should be treated as a direct cost and assigned to individual grants based on the manner in which the insurer allocates the risk to the population covered by the insurance.
+If so, the insurance must be treated as a direct cost and must be assigned to individual grants based on the manner in which the insurer allocates the risk to the population covered by the insurance.
 See also Reserve Funds.

 The cost of insuring equipment, whether purchased with project funds or furnished as federally owned property, normally should be included in F&A costs but may be allowable as a direct cost if this manner of charging is the normal organizational policy.

 Health insurance for trainees and fellows is addressed in the Ruth L. Kirschstein National Research Service Awards chapter in IIB.

 Pension plan costs which are incurred in accordance with the established policies of the non- Federal entity are allowable, provided that:

 (1) Such policies meet the test of reasonableness.